Sunday, February 20, 2011

 Life On The Run

-"A good run than a poor stand."
+"A good run better than a poor stand."

 Buck Barrow, Clyde's older brother